keonik/dev-portfolio/content/blog/creating-graphql-api-using-rest-api.md

 ### Add Some Methods to Get States and Counties in CovidActNowAPI Class

-Taking a look at the [Covid Act Now API documentation](https://apidocs.covidactnow.org/api#tag/State-Data) we can see `json` response can be hit at our baseURL(https://api.covidactnow.org/v2/) plus `states` for all US states, `state/OH` for an individual US state such as Ohio, `counties` for all US counties, and `county/39001` for an individual county by [fips](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/home/?cid=nrcs143_013697) plus our API key as a parameter.
-There is also an optional `.timeseries` we can append to include an array of values for things like metrics, and actual figures.
+Taking a look at the [Covid Act Now API documentation](https://apidocs.covidactnow.org/api#tag/State-Data) we can see JSON response can be hit at our baseURL(https://api.covidactnow.org/v2/) plus `states` for all US states, `state/OH` for an individual US state such as Ohio, `counties` for all US counties, and `county/39001` for an individual county by [fips](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/home/?cid=nrcs143_013697) plus our API key as a parameter.
+There is also an optional `.timeseries` we can append to include an array of values for things like metrics and actual figures.
 For getting a list of states or counties I'm choosing to avoid this as it's a much larger payload, but I am enabling the time series for individual US states and counties.
 Using this we can create functions to interact with the REST service now!

 ```js
 async getAllStates() {